Jason Lee: Skateboarding

 Lee was a professional skateboarder in the late 1980s and early 1990s.
 In 1992, he founded Stereo Sound Agency, known as Stereo Skateboards, with fellow skater Chris "Dune" Pastras.
 In 2003, after it had been defunct for a few years, the pair successfully revived the company.
 As of October 2013, Lee and Pastras remained on the professional "Classics" team roster.

-Lee was featured in the skateboarding promotional video, Video Days, filmed for the skateboarding company Blind Skateboards.
+Lee was featured in the skateboarding promotional video, Video Days (1991), filmed for the skateboarding company Blind Skateboards.
 In 2004, Lee's skateboarding was featured in Way Out East!, a film produced by Stereo Skateboards.

-In August 2012, Lee was also featured in a brief video on the skateboard website The Berrics entitled "Jason Lee decided to come to the park."
+In August 2012, Lee was also featured in a brief video on the skateboard website The Berrics titled "Jason Lee decided to come to the park".

 In August 2012, Lee participated in the ninth annual Stand-Up for Skateparks Event, which he chaired with Tony Hawk.
-The event is held annually by the Tony Hawk Charitable Foundation and seeks to "help create free, quality public skateparks for youth in low-income communities."
+The event is held annually by the Tony Hawk Charitable Foundation and seeks to "help create free, quality public skateparks for youth in low-income communities".

 In October that same year, a video was released by the Keep A Breast Foundation, featuring various skateboarding identities, including Lee, together with Pastras.
 The video, contributing to the Foundation's aim to prevent and raise awareness of breast cancer, promotes the "I Love Boobies" bracelet.
 It also features Clint Peterson (Stereo) and Giovanni Reda (WESC), who are both teammates of Lee.

-Lee later worked with Tony Hawk when he lent his voice and likeness to Tony Hawk's Project 8 to become a playable character.
-Lee then voiced Coach Frank, a character created during the development of Stereo, in Skate 3.
+Lee later worked with Tony Hawk when he lent his voice and likeness to Tony Hawk's Project 8 (2006) to become a playable character.
+Lee then voiced Coach Frank, a character created during the development of Stereo, in the video game Skate 3 (2010).

 Professional skateboarder and owner of the Girl and Lakai Limited Footwear skateboard brands Mike Carroll has cited Lee as one of his skating influences.

 Lee has been particularly cited for his 360 flips, which even the trick's inventor, Rodney Mullen, credits him with stylizing and popularizing.